 Best Places to eat in Juneau

-- The Hangar: Another busy and somewhat touristy spot that is also popular with locals (especially in the off season), fantastic seafood in a historic airplane hangar
+The Hangar: Another busy and spot downtown that is very popular with locals.
+Fantastic seafood and burgers and salads in a historic airplane hangar.
+Get the Tempura Halibut.

 Best places to eat in Valdez